Digital Program | Animal Classification and Adaptations

 Online workshop details

-We will send out a link to join to the teacher that booked.
+We will send out a link to join the program to the teacher that booked.

 Join us ten minutes before your start time.
 Arriving early will enable us to check any tech issues and start your session on time.